-(e.g., Chemistry, Engineering, Computer Science, Life Science, etc.)

-1. Why would this be a good STEM discipline for me to enter?
-What are some of the strengths and why would this be a good fit for me?

-2. What are some of the jobs that people in this field do?

-- 3. How much money does someone earn working in this field? - 4.
-What kind of degree do you need to work in this field? - a.
-What can you do with a Bachelor's Degree? - b.
-A Master's Degree? - c.
-A Doctorate - 5.
-How many years will you have to go to school to work in this field? - 6.
-What are some of the courses you will need to take?
+hemistry, E ngineering, Computer Science, Life Science, etc.) this be a good STEM discipline for me to enter?
+What are some of the nd why would this be a good fit for me?
+What are so ome of the jobs that people in this field do?
+How much i money does someone earn working in this field?
+What kind o of degree do you need to work in this field? a.
+What can you do with a Bachelor's Degree? b.
+A Master's Degree?
+C. A Doctorate How many y years will you have to go to school to work in this field?
+Vhat are so ome of the courses you will need to take?